 - Keep your display in the style of your café; if you produce hearty, home cooking then opts for rustic branding.
 If your food is modern and funky, choose modern, contemporary designs such as a flex board.

 - Like your produce, you should stay seasonal and make sure your visual merchandising promotes current offers to make sure people always have a reason to visit.

 Capture current affairs

 Theming your window to current affairs is a great way to give your window displays a talking point.
 For example, during the Olympics, you can have the Olympic rings made out of foodstuffs such as doughnuts, bagels, or any other items you sell.
 You can also create compelling titles for your dishes too which you can display in windows such as ‘runner’ bean salad, ‘curling’ kale crisps, and gold medal cookies.

 There are so many great ways to be inventive with events that get people talking, and your café could be the hub of conversation.

 Invite with lights

 When daylight shines on windows, it can make your café look dark, so it doesn’t seem open.
-With string lights, light boxes or lanterns in the window you can showcase that your open and use the lights to draw attention to menus, specials boards as well as offers, discounts and promotions.
-Strategically placing lights not only gets your message across and makes you look open, but it also gives your café a cosy, warm atmosphere.
+With string lights, light boxes, or lanterns in the window you can showcase that you open and use the lights to draw attention to menus, special boards as well as offers, discounts, and promotions.
+Strategically placing lights not only gets your message across and makes you look open, but it also gives your café a cozy, warm atmosphere.

 By using food as props, you can showcase what you sell while also being incredibly inventive with your displays to really capture your brand and what your café is all about.
 One such café that always catches interest with its windows is the famous Betty’s tea room.
 If you want your café to draw a crowd, have a look at how they have designed their window displays.